This page lists the characters of Sarazanmai and the tropes associated with them.

 - The Soba Zombie steals bathwater from women because he believes that food tastes better if it (in this case, the water to boil noodles with) comes from the people he loves.

-- Mabu Zombie's entire existence is the result of a desperate last effort to get to connect with his partner before wiping himself from existence.
+- Mabu Zombie is the result of a desperate last effort to connect with his partner before wiping himself from existence.

 - Lust: As their forms are taken due to an overwhelming abundance of desire, all Zombies qualify for this.
 And true to form, their Zombie appearances also have shibari-like markings all over them and begin to collect items from the normal world that embody their desires.